Mothers of El Taiger's children lash out at Jorge Junior for requesting DNA tests

 Yare Grau

-Originally from Cuba, but residing in Spain.
-I studied Social Communication at the University of Havana and later graduated in Audiovisual Communication from the University of Valencia.
+Originally from Cuba, but currently living in Spain.
+I studied Social Communication at the University of Havana and later graduated in Audiovisual Communication at the University of Valencia.
 I am currently part of the CiberCuba team as a writer in the Entertainment section.